2015 Nottingham Open

 The 2015 Nottingham Open (known for sponsorship reasons as the Aegon Open Nottingham) was a combined men's and women's tennis tournament played on outdoor grass courts.
 It was the fifth edition of the event for the women (the first since 1974) and the 20th edition for the men (the first since 2008).
 It was classified as a WTA International tournament on the 2015 WTA Tour and as an ATP World Tour 250 series tournament on the 2015 ATP World Tour.
-The event took place at the Nottingham Tennis Centre in Nottingham, United Kingdom from 8 June through 15 June 2015 for the women, and from 21 June through 27 June 2015 for the men.
+The event took place at the Nottingham Tennis Centre in Nottingham, United Kingdom from 8 to 15 June 2015 for the women, and from 21 to 27 June 2015 for the men.